canonical/rockcraft/docs/tutorial/go.rst

 **Application updates not taking effect?**

-Upon changing your Go application and re-packing the rock, if you believe your changes are not taking effect, try running ``rockcraft clean`` and pack the rock again with ``rockcraft pack``.
+Upon changing the Go application and re-packing the rock, if the changes are not taking effect, try running ``rockcraft clean`` and pack the rock again with ``rockcraft pack``.

 .. _`lxd-docker-connectivity-issue`: https://documentation.ubuntu.com/lxd/en/latest/howto/network_bridge_firewalld/#prevent-connectivity-issues-with-lxd-and-docker